apdullahyayik/apdullahyayik/README.md

 <div align="center">

+💬 You can ask me about linear algebra, NLP and optimization techniques.

-⚡ Fun fact: I Love NLP and biomedical signals
+⚡ Fun fact: I also love biomedical signal processing.

 :pushpin: Tr-Tokenizer and TrTopicter projects are now available at Pypi (pip install trtokenizer & pip install trtopicter)